What is Joint Venture (JV)?

 Google’s parent companyParent CompanyA holding company is a company that owns the majority voting shares of another company (subsidiary company).
 This company also generally controls the management of that company, as well as directs the subsidiary's directions and policies.
-Alphabet and GlaxoSmithKline announced that they would associate themselves with a joint venture in the ratio of 45%-55% to produce bioelectronic medicines.
+Alphabet and GlaxoSmithKline, announced that they would associate themselves with a joint venture in the ratio of 45%-55% to produce bioelectronic medicines.
 Both of these companies got committed for 7 years and Euro 540 million.

-#2 – Volvo Uber Joint Venture Example
+#2 – Volvo Uber Example

-#3 – Bank’s Digital Currency Joint Venture Example
+#3 – Bank’s Digital Currency Example

 Recently, even banks formed a joint venture to create something new.
-Four world-class banks – Deutsche Bank, UBS, BNY Melon, and Santander came together in a JV to produce a new form of digital cash.
+Four world-class banks – Deutsche Bank, UBS, BNY Melon, and Santander, came together in a JV to produce a new form of digital cash.
 The purpose of this JV is to create an alternative to the bitcoin using the same blockchain technology.

 - Advanced resources: The idea of the JV is to combine the strengths of each unit in such a way that the weaknesses of both of these units get subsided.
-As a result, every unit is able to use advanced and more specialized resources, staffs, and technologies.
+As a result, every unit is able to use advanced and more specialized resources, staff, and technologies.

-- Form long lasting business relationships: Even if the JV is a temporary arrangement, by associating with a business or two, you’re able to form long-lasting business relationships with other associates.
+- Form long-lasting business relationships: Even if the JV is a temporary arrangement, by associating with a business or two, you’re able to form long-lasting business relationships with other associates.

 - You will be able to sell your portion: 80% of all JV end up in a sale.
 When two or more companies form a JV, it’s for a particular purpose.
 Once the purpose is served, one company can sell the part of its share to another partner.

-- Your potential would be unlimited: Since you would be able to use resources, technologies, staffs to an optimum level, the production capacity and the potential of the venture would be almost unlimited.
+- Your potential would be unlimited: Since you would be able to use resources, technologies, staff to an optimum level, the production capacity and the potential of the venture would be almost unlimited.
 The only thing that is required is proper due diligence.

 As there are many advantages of going into a JV, there are also some disadvantages of joint ventures.
 Let’s have a look at those –

-- No equal involvement: It often happens that while running the JV, the involvement of two or more companies isn’t As a result, there can be discrepancies and commitment issues.
+- No equal involvement: It often happens that while running the JV, the involvement of two or more companies isn’t.
+As a result, there can be discrepancies and commitment issues.

 - Cultures are completely different: Since two or more companies would come together in a single setting, a clash among cultures can be predicted.
 As a result, the singular objective may get affected.

 - Lack of direct communications: In a JV, there can be chances of misunderstandings and miscommunication.
-Since two or more companies come together for a single purpose, it’s difficult to maintain a direct communication among the employees of the separate companies.
+Since two or more companies come together for a single purpose, it’s difficult to maintain direct communication among the employees of the separate companies.